 Birds of open woodlands and prairies usually have the more complex songs, since there is not much interference from surrounding vegetation.
 However, in the deep forests of the Caribbean, as in those in tropics elsewhere, many birds sing from high in the canopy, and their calls are often simple and strident in order to carry far.
 This is due to the structure of the vegetation, which coriaceous leaves bounce back sound and slur more complex calls into an unintelligible jumble.

 By far, most bird songs have the purpose of proclaiming territory and attracting mates.
 Many also utter alarm calls when they feel threatened or fight among themselves or with other creatures.
-Given that degree to which sound constitutes a part of their lives, it should not come as a surprise that most birds can hear very well, indeed.
+Given the degree to which sound constitutes a part of their lives, it should not come as a surprise that most birds can hear very well, indeed.

 Except for a few species like kiwis, petrels, and some condors, birds seem to have a poorly-developed sense of olfaction, and they depend mostly on their acute sight and hearing to find their way around their world.